minnow-dev/Minime-token-overflow/README.md

 ### Disclaimer

-Given solidity code is version 2.0 of MiniMeToken.
-But same Exploit
+Given solidity code is version 0.2.0 of MiniMeToken.
+But same Overflow is available on other versions.

 ### Background